-FOP Friends operates with minimal overheads therefore the majority of fundraised money directly supports FOP research and families.
+FOP Friends operates with minimal overheads therefore most of the fundraised money directly supports FOP research and families.
 Most operating costs (including staffing) are paid thanks to grants and corporate support.
-95% of fundraised revenue (events, sponsorship and direct donations) directly supports our objects.
+96% of fundraised revenue (events, sponsorship and direct donations) directly supports our objects.

-The main beneficiary of FOP Friends is presently the FOP Research team at the University of Oxford.
+The main beneficiary of FOP Friends is the FOP Research team at the University of Oxford.
 Led by Dr Alex Bullock and Professor James Triffitt, The University of Oxford is one of a small number of institutions in the world conducting research into a cure for FOP.
+In addition, we provide a smaller amount of funding toward novel research project via the IFOPA Competitive Research Programme.

-Through the charity year FOP Friends provided £126,836 in research funding which includes £40,999 of funding received from international FOP Associations (FOP France and Associazione Noi Si Amo) restricted to research.
+Through the charity year FOP Friends provided £95,063-in research funding which includes £37,528 of funding received from international FOP Associations (FOP France and Associazione Noi Si Amo (Swiss FOP association)) restricted to research.